ccmorris/blog/_articles/2023/02/tech-lead-soft-skills.md

 Tech leads spends more time communicating with people than writing code.
 Frequently interfacing with Product Owners, but also with all other departments during discovery and planning phases including senior management, legal, finance, customer support, etc. As the most technical representative in cross-functional discussions you become the bridge between business objectives and technical requirements.

-Expect to receive a constant stream of questions and requests from your own team, from other teams since you are now the face of the team externally, from engineering managers, and from other departments since you are the engineering representative for some aspect of the product.
+You can expect to receive a constant stream of questions and requests from your own team, from other teams since you are now the face of the team externally, from engineering managers, and from other departments since you are the engineering representative for some aspect of the product.
 The frequent context switching can be challenge, but if you can shield the IC team members from this problem as much as possible then they have more focus to deliver on the team commitments.
 Consider delegating questions/requests to another team member when it presents an opportunity that fits into their career development plan.

 ## Prioritize Review Time